nats-io/jetstream-leaf-nodes-demo/README.md

 ╰─────────────────────┴────────┴─────────────────┴───────────────┴────────┴─────┴───────╯
 ```

-Let's quickly demonstrate that this works the way I explained by shutting down all server in the cluster hub.
+Let's quickly demonstrate that this works the way I explained by shutting down all servers in the cluster hub.
 Here our watch command for the hub can't connect any longer.

 ```